 Martin Dzhachkov - Bulgarian Painter, Photographer and Book Publicist

-In a digital world where art is becoming more and more disposable, Martin Dzhachkov embodies a more traditional approach to his art.
+In a digital world where art is becoming more and more disposable, Martin Dzhachkov embodies a more traditional approach.

-Coming from a small town and running away to Paris to become an artist - Martin has embarked on the dream venture for any budding young creative.
-He even has the moustache!
+Coming from a small town and running away to Paris to become an artist, Martin has embarked on the dream venture for any budding young creative.
+He even has the mustache!

 Martin has now made that dream a reality, by becoming a successful painter, photographer and book publicist.

 Martin talks to #TheNewEastisQueer about Bulgaria, existentialism, his journey so far — and feet!

 [EAST] Did you always want to be an artist, growing up?
 [Martin] Yes.
 Art feels like more than a desire, it is part of the way a child looks at the world.
 In the world I grew up in, art was not an option for a profession, but it was a path that I felt closely connected to my soul.
 I was initially attracted to music and fashion, and later to theater and fine art.

 [EAST] You moved to Paris, where you still live today.
 How did this decision happen?
 [Martin] The decision to go to Paris was entirely mine, different from that of my parents and my entourage.
 I first went to Montpellier, southern France, where I was accepted into a plastic arts class.
 This was my leap of freedom from a small Bulgarian town to an unknown new life in France.
 It was extremely brave, difficult, and I had to lock in all my emotions, fears, and hesitations to follow the path I thought was right.
 From today's point of view, I think I have experienced much of the difficulties of integrating and surviving in a new society - in parallel with my development as a person and an artist.
 I would not recommend any 17-18 year old boy to dive so deep unless he is ready to do anything to make his ambitions and dreams come true.